 Emmy Bean is a musician-in-residence at Children’s Hospital University of Illinois, and is a singer, theater artist and teacher living in Chicago.
 She performs frequently with Theatre Oobleck, Curious Theater Branch, and The Neo-Futurists.
 She writes songs and performs with Chris Schoen and T-Roy Martin in the trio 80 Foots Per Minute.
 Other performance work includes appearances at the Parlor in Philadelphia, Judson Church in New York City, Studio Theater in Washington DC, and Sandglass Theater in Putney, VT.
 She has toured with Amanda Maddock’s play “Mrs. Wright’s Escape” and co-created the “Three Piggy Opera” at Links Hall in Chicago.
 Since 2008, she has worked as an Associate Curator at the Great Small Works International Toy Theater Festival in New York City.
 She holds an M.A. in Interdisciplinary Arts from Columbia College Chicago and a B.A. in Religion from Vassar College, with a concentration in Music and Culture.

-Eric Elshtain is a poet-in-residence at Stroger Hospital of Cook County and Children’s Hospital University of Illinois.
+Eric Elshtain is a creative writer-in-residence at Children’s Hospital University of Illinois and Northwestern Medicine Central DuPage Hospital.
 He has taught poetry and other subjects through the Poetry Center of Chicago’s Hands on Stanzas program, the School of the Art Institute of Chicago, the University of Chicago, and the Better Boys Foundation.
 His poetry, reviews and interviews have been published in such journals as the Notre Dame Review, McSweeney’s, American Letters & Commentary, among many others.
 His book, Here In Premonition, was published in 2006.
-His most recent book, This Thin Memory A-ha, was just published by Verge Books.
+His most recent book, This Thin Memory A-ha, was published by Verge Books.
 Additionally, Eric is the editor of the on-line poetry press Beard of Bees.
 He received his PhD in Poetry from the University of Chicago.

 Regin Igloria is a Visual Artist-In-Residence at John H. Stroger, Jr. Hospital of Cook County.
 He maintains a multidisciplinary studio practice in Chicago which revolves around teaching and serving as an arts administrator.
 In 2010, he founded North Branch Projects, a community bookbinding project based in the Albany Park neighborhood, which allows him to combine various aspects of his work as an educator and artist.
 Teaching experiences include Marwen, The School of The Art Institute of Chicago, Hyde Park Art Center, Anderson Ranch Arts Center, and Rhode Island School of Design.
 His work has been exhibited and collected internationally, including the ANTI Contemporary Art Festival in Finland, Out of Site Performance Festival Chicago, Tiger Strikes Asteroid, The Franklin, Zg Gallery, and The Center for Book Arts NYC.
 He is a recipient of a 3Arts Teaching Artist Award, Propeller Grant, 96 Acres Project Grant, and an Americans for the Arts Fellowship.
 Residencies include Montello Foundation, Ucross, ACRE, and The Wormfarm Institute.
 He received his MFA in Painting from Rhode Island School of Design and his BFA from the School of the Art Institute of Chicago.